-In this section, we asked doctors in Europe about
+In this section, we asked doctors in Europe about experiences with the EVIS X1 endoscopy system.

 Special Feature: Urology

 This feature introduces the major urological diseases and our solutions which performed well in the Therapeutic Solutions Business in fiscal year 2022.